Seabourn Cruise Line: History

 On March 16, 2023 Seabourn announced that Seabourn Odyssey would be sold to Mitsui O.S.K.
 Lines, Ltd. (MOL).
 The ship will remain with the brand under a charter agreement through the end of August 2024.

+On March 4, 2025 Seabourn announced that Seabourn Sojourn would also be sold to Mitsui O.S.K.
+Lines, Ltd. The ship will remain with Seabourn through all its current sailings through May 2026.
+With those sales, the capacity will shrink by 15 percent between 2021 and 2026 despite the newbuilts.

 Fleet

 The company's fleet currently consists of five vessels, with two sets of sister ships.